 Okay, now that you’ve got your mix divided let’s look at the other ingredients.

-Take the amount of water called for and divided it in half.
+Take the amount of water called for and divide it in half.
 So, if the box instructions call for 1 cup of water use 1/2 cup.

 When it comes to the oil, some boxed cake mixes (like Betty Crocker and Pillsbury) call for 1/2 cup of oil while others (like Duncan Hines) use 1/3 cup.